 A historical ocean reanalysis is required to provide initial conditions for the calibration of the coupled forecasts.
 The a-posteriori calibration of model output requires an estimate of the model climatology, which is obtained by performing a series of coupled hindcasts during some historical period.
 A historical record of hindcasts is also needed for skill assessment.
 The interannual variability represented by ocean reanalysis will have an impact on both the calibration and on the assessment of the skill.
 The ocean reanalysis product ORAS5 now provides historical ocean states from 1979 onwards.
 The period 1993-2016 is used to initialise the calibrating hindcasts of the SEAS5 seasonal forecasting system.

 Ocean initial conditions for the global ocean could in principle be estimated by forcing an ocean model with atmospheric fluxes of heat, momentum and fresh water.
 However both ocean models and atmospheric fluxes are far from perfect, and the estimation thus obtained (first guess) can have substantial uncertainty.
 In order to improve the estimation of the state of the ocean, this first guess is combined with ocean observations via a data assimilation procedure.

-The current operational ocean estimation (Ocean-S4) is based in the NEMO ocean model coupled to the LIM2 sea-ice model.
+The current operational ocean estimation (OCEAN5) is based in the NEMO ocean model coupled to the LIM2 sea-ice model.
 Observations of different types are then assimilated through the NEMOVAR data assimilation system.
 This is the first time that a dynamic thermodynamic sea-ice model is used in the ECMWF operational ocean analysis.
 A schematic diagram of the OCEAN5 system is shown below.

 The reanalysis and real time streams